vighneshiyer/vighneshiyer.com/content/personal/hobbies/recipes.md

   - Reduce and caramelize until glossy
   - Add 5g of unsalted butter
   - Low heat and keep warm until serving, top with sesame seeds

+### Miso Soup

+- Prepare dashi (just use a packet for now, but you can use kombu + dried shitake mushrooms too)
+- Cook leafy green vegetables (e.g. boy choy, cabbage) in dashi under a boil
+- Reduce heat to just below boil.
+Turn off heat before adding miso.
+- Add 1 tbsp miso (1 tbsp per bowl) through a fine mesh strainer until dissolved (discard the koji or you can add it to the soup - it will settle to the bottom anyways)
+- Add sliced silken tofu, sliced green onion, dried wakame seaweed
+- Keep the heat **well under a boil** until everything is heated and serve (do not boil miso as it will lose flavor)

 ### Stir Fry Noodles